-It is common knowledge that the Lord made a number of appearances in the Old Testament.
+It's common knowledge that God appeared to a number of people throughout the Old Testament.
 For example, God spoke to Moses in the burning bush:

-Exodus 3:3: "And Moses said, I will now turn aside, and see this great sight, why the bush is not burnt.

-4 And when the Lord saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
+Exodus 3:3-4: "And Moses said, I will now turn aside, and see this great sight, why the bush is not burnt.
+And when the Lord saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
 And he said, Here am I."